Jacques Roche: Death

 Jacques Roche was kidnapped on 10 July 2005.
 Roche was driving in the downtown area of Nazon in Port-au-Prince where he would participate in a civil rights rally.
-Roche was kidnapped by a group of three or four people and then handed over the a gang who then demanded a ransom.
+Roche was kidnapped by a group of three or four people and then handed over to a gang who then demanded a ransom.

 The kidnappers of Roche demanded a $250,000 ransom for his safe return, but his family and friends could only come up with $10,000, therefore he was killed.
 His family suspect that his affiliation with the Group of 184 ultimately led to his kidnapping and execution.
 Group of 184 is an anti-Aristide group that protests against the civil rights that they have in Haiti.

 Days later in the afternoon of 14 July 2005, Roche's tortured body was found in the downtown area of Port-au-Prince.
 Television footage showed him tied to a chair and mutilated.
 Police say he was tortured, both of Roche's arms were broken, his tongue had been cut out.
 His actual cause of death was ruled as gun shots to the mouth.

 Various charges were made about which group was involved in Roche's kidnapping and directed against the government and a priest.
 Political opposition leader Father Gérard Jean-Juste, a priest who attended Roche's funeral and was attacked and beaten by mourners, was also accused and detained for questioning, although he was in Florida at the time of Roche's murder and he knew Roche's family.
 Those charges were later dropped following international protest and claims of political motivation by government police and judges.

 On 16 and 22 July 2005, members of the UN mission in Haiti (MINUSTAH) and local police arrested three suspects.
 According to Reporters Without Borders, the suspects belonged to a gang called the "Rat Army" that operated in the Port-au-Prince district of Bel-Air.
 Two people were later sentenced to life in prison for the death of Roche.